The spring issue of Magnolia Journal is here, exploring our seasonal theme of balance.

 A Note on Styling

 There are multiple ways to incorporate the art of block print in your home.
-From hanging a block-printed tea towel on your oven door, dressing up bed layers with a block-printed quilt, or sprucing up your tablescape with a floral block-printed runner, these designs effortlessly add charm while embodying the liveliness of spring.
+From hanging a printed tea towel on your oven door to dressing up bed layers with a quilt or sham, these designs effortlessly add charm while embodying an heirloom-esque look and feel.